ddonche/voltaire/README.md

 ## Examples

-Here is an implementation of the [acts_as_votable](https://github.com/ryanto/acts_as_votable) gem, which allows users to upvote or downvote blog posts.
-In the blog_controller.rb file, we pass in our method where we want Voltaire to go to town.
+Here is an implementation of the [acts_as_votable](https://github.com/ryanto/acts_as_votable) gem, which allows users to upvote or downvote comments.
+In the comments_controller.rb file, we pass in our method where we want Voltaire to go to town.
 In the example below, when a user upvotes a comment, the user who made the comment will have their _karma_ increase by 1, as karma is the database column in this example.

-_blogs_controller.rb_:
+_comments_controller.rb_:

 ```ruby
 def upvote